TWKB/Specification/twkb.md

 * UINT32 **ngeometries** a 4 byte integer holding number of geometries

 For each geometry{<br>
-1 type-byte, see above
+* UINT8 describing type and ndim  of subgeometry<br>
-a geometry of the specified type incl ID<br>
+* a geometry of the specified type without ID<br>
 }

 #### Type 21, MultiPoint (with individual id)